hakchin/pe/mydoc/mydoc_markdown.md

 > setwd("/Users/sn2ro/OneDrive/git-c/hakchin.github.io")
 > servr::jekyll(command = '/Users/sn2ro/.rbenv/shims/jekyll build --watch')

-## Rmarkdown
-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: